florian-wagner/four-phase-inversion/code/scripts/field_case/README.md

-# Field data
+# Field case

-This folder contains the electrical, traveltime and PERMOS borehole log data originally used in the following publication:
+This folder contains the scripts to the figures in section 4 of [the paper](https://academic.oup.com/gji/advance-article-pdf/doi/10.1093/gji/ggz402/29533315/ggz402.pdf).

-> Pellet, C., Hilbich, C., Marmy, A., & Hauck, C. (2016).
-Soil Moisture Data for the Validation of Permafrost Models Using Direct and Indirect Measurement Approaches at Three Alpine Sites.
-Frontiers in Earth Science, 3. https://doi.org/10.3389/feart.2015.00091

-Both data sets follow the [unified data format](https://gitlab.com/resistivity-net/bert/#the-unified-data-format).
+- Copy data from the `data` folder to the current working directory

+      make prepare

+- Build mesh and perform preprocessing

+      make mesh

+- Produce the results shown in Fig. 5a

+      make inv

+- Produce the results shown in Fig. 5b

+      make joint1

+- Produce the results shown in Fig. 5c

+      make joint2

+- Produce figures (Fig.5-7)

+      make show

+- Remove all files produced by the commands above.

+      make clean